jhuckaby/pixl-tools/README.md

 You can omit the leading slashes if you are doing single-level hash lookups.

+The three arguments at the end are all optional:

-If you pass true for the `FATAL` argument, the function will return `null` if any variable lookups fail.
+- If you pass true for the `FATAL` argument, the function will return `null` if any variable lookups fail.
 The default behavior is to preserve the original formatting (with placeholders and all) if the lookup fails.
+- If you pass a string for the `FALLBACK` argument, it will be used as a fallback substitution value if the path lookup fails (only applies if `FATAL` is false).
+- If you pass a function for the `FILTER` argument, all string values will be passed through that function before they are inserted into the template.
+For example, pass the global `encodeURIComponent` function to URL-encode all substituted values.

 ## setPath